jmrog/vscode-nuget-package-manager/README.md

 ## Release Notes

+### 0.0.4
+- Updated "Known Issues" to mention #9, which seems important

 ### 0.0.3
 - Add PackageReference even if no PackageReference section already exists (closes #5)
 - Add ItemGroup if no ItemGroup is found in project file